Introduction

 5. Positive Self-Talk Activities for Kids

-Create a Daily Mantra Routine:
+Create a Daily Mantra Practice:

 “I am brave.”